wireapp/wire-docs/src/understand/federation/architecture.rst

 * outgoing requests will only happen if the requested domain is contained in the allow list.
-* incoming requests: if the domain of the sending backend is not in the allow list, any request originating from that domain should be rejected.
+* incoming requests: if the domain of the sending backend is not in the allow list, any request originating from that domain is rejected.

 Per-request Authorization